-Moving companies base their fees on factors such as cargo weight and the number of vehicles provided, according to John Bisney, director of public relations for the American Moving & Storage Association in Alexandria, Va.
+Moving companies base their fees on factors such as cargo weight and the number of vehicles provided, according to John Bisney, director of public relations for the American Moving & Storage Association in Alexandria, Virginia.

 So, an upcoming move is a great excuse to get rid of unused items.
 By lightening the load, you may wind up with more money in your pocket.